 What Personal Information do we collect?

-Personal Information is information or an opinion about an individual who is or can reasonably be identified by us.
+Personal Information is information or an opinion about an individual who is or can be reasonably identifiable.

 Sensitive Information is any information or opinion about certain things as an individual’s racial or ethnic origin, political opinions, membership of a political association, religious or philosophical beliefs, membership of a trade union or other professional body, criminal record, biometric data or health information.